Mounts Bay Coastal Resilience Strategy

 Want to find out more?

-We will be hosting a Facebook live event about the strategy on the 23rd March at 6:30pm.
-At this event a panel made up of Cornwall Council, the Environment Agency, technical experts and local representatives will be ready to give more information and answer your questions about the strategy.
-We encourage you to submit your questions using the 'questions' tab below.
+We hosted a Facebook live event about the strategy on the 23rd March.
+At this event, Julie Skentelbery put questions to a panel made up of Cornwall Council, the Environment Agency, technical experts and local representatives.
+The discussion gave more information and answered your questions about the strategy.
+You can watch the recording here.
+If you have further questions, you can submit them at the bottom of this page.

 Next Steps